anantbara/Machine-Learning-Tutorials/UG/2. Data_Preparation/Data Preparation.md

 ## 3. Transform Data

 The final step is to transform the process data.
 The specific algorithm you are working with and the knowledge of the problem domain will influence this step.
-You may have to apply various transformations of your preprocessed data as you work on your problem.The three most common data transformations are scaling, attribute decompositions and attribute aggregations.
+You may have to apply various transformations of your preprocessed data as you work on your problem.The four most common data transformations are scaling, encoding, attribute decompositions and attribute aggregations.
 This step is also referred to as __Feature Engineering__.

 ### Scaling